enthought/mayavi/docs/source/mayavi/index.rst

    :ref:`learning-mayavi-by-example` is also an excellent introduction.

- * To use Mayavi as a Matlab or pylab replacement for scripting 3D plots with `numpy`, get started with the :ref:`simple-scripting-with-mlab` section before jumping to the other sections.
+ * To use Mayavi as a Matlab or pylab replacement for scripting 3D plots with `numpy`, get started with the :ref:`simple-scripting-with-mlab`.

  * Sources of inspiration may be found in the :ref:`example_gallery`, with example code.